pravega/pravega/documentation/src/docs/controller-service.md

    - The Scaling policy describes if and when to automatically scale is based on incoming traffic conditions into the Stream.
 The policy supports two flavors - _traffic as the rate of Events per second_ and _traffic as the rate of bytes per second_.
-The application specifies their desired traffic rates into each segment by means of scaling policy and the supplied value is chosen to compute thresholds that determine when to scale a given Stream.
+The application specifies their desired traffic rates into each Segment by means of scaling policy and the supplied value is chosen to compute thresholds that determine when to scale a given Stream.